vshantam/QR-Code-Generator/README.md

     3. After running the above command you will be asked to enter the text to be encoded.Enter the text and you are good to go.

 Your application should run perfectly.
-Make sure your linus system is updated recently or you may face certain error.
+Make sure your linux system is updated recently or you may face certain error.
 Try to run the following command before you run the applcation #Good Practice.

     sudo apt-get update && apt-get dist-upgrade